SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Image Processing Pipeline Testbed

-Based on the limitations of existing solutions, we outline key design considerations for the image processing pipeline testbed: \begin{enumerate} \item \textit{Sensor size}: The testbed should feature realistic sensor sizes, as these impact image quality.
-For example, the iPhone 8 Plus as used in~\cite{cao_invisible_2021} has a sensor size of 32.3 mm\textsuperscript{2}~\cite{daniel_yang_apple_2017}, whereas the Canon EOS Rebel T6i, used in~\cite{gnanasambandam_optical_2021}, has a much larger sensor of 332.3 mm\textsuperscript{2}~\cite{digital_camera_database_canon_2024}. \item \textit{Use case consideration}: Testbeds should be able to configure settings that align with automotive \ac{CV} algorithms rather than visually appealing images.
-Features like advanced lens systems, including optical zoom, which are uncommon or unavailable in automotive systems, should be carefully selected. \item \textit{Hardware access}: The testbed should allow for low-level access to sensor interconnections, which is often restricted in fully assembled devices. \item \textit{Consideration of all layers}: The testbed must encompass all layers of the image processing pipeline, as depicted in \autoref{fig:teaser}.
-Current testbeds often overlook lower layers, such as the sensor layer~\cite{leibe_software_2016}.
-Although (semi-) professional cameras may provide access to pre-\ac{ISP} image data, they typically do not address the sensor layer’s influence. \end{enumerate}
+\cpar{Design Considerations} Based on the limitations of existing solutions, we outline key design considerations of PICT: \begin{enumerate}[nosep] \item \textit{Representative image sensor}: It should feature realistic sensor sizes, as these impact image quality.
+For example, the iPhone 8 Plus as used in~\cite{cao_invisible_2021} has a sensor size of 32.3~mm\textsuperscript{2}~\cite{daniel_yang_apple_2017}, whereas the EOS Rebel T6i, used in~\cite{gnanasambandam_optical_2021}, has a much larger sensor of 332.3 mm\textsuperscript{2}~\cite{digital_camera_database_canon_2024}.
+As a reference, automotive sensors are typically smaller with a sensor size of $\approx$ 25 mm\textsuperscript{2}~\cite{samsung_semiconductor_isocell_2024, omnivision_technologies_ox03f10_2022, on_semiconductor_hayabusa_2024}.
+Lastly, it should cover a wide field of view of $\geq$100°, similar to real automotive cameras~\cite{zf_friedrichshafen_ag_smart_2024, continental_automotive_technologies_gmbh_continental_2024, valeo_valeo_2024, robert_bosch_gmbh_multi_2024, mobileye_technologies_limited_enhanced_2022}. \item \textit{Use case consideration}: PICT should be able to configure settings that align with automotive \ac{CV} algorithms rather than visually appealing images.
+Features like advanced lens systems, including optical zoom, which are uncommon or unavailable in automotive systems, should not be considered. \item \textit{Modularity and hardware access}: PICT should allow for low-level access to sensor interconnections, which is often restricted in fully assembled devices.
+This enables the usage of alternative image sensors for specific requirements. \item \textit{Consideration of all layers}: PICT must encompass all layers of the image processing pipeline, as depicted in \autoref{fig:teaser}.
+Current testbeds often overlook lower layers, such as the sensor layer~\cite{leibe_software_2016}. \end{enumerate}